• About TC

 logical arguments were not prevailing; when that happens, “there’s only

-one explanation and that’s an alternative motivenumber one
+one explanation and that’s an alternative motive

 ” is to ensure, even before the project gets started,